 When I met Dr. Wong, I bragged that my two past exercise echos were normal; he said that you could have up to 50% blockage of your coronary arteries with a normal exercise echocardigram!

 Dr. Wong ordered the latest tests, including LDL particle size and number, apolipoprotein A and B, genetic lipid tests, carotid arteries and abdominal aortic echograms and coronary artery angiography/calcium scan that showed 20-30 % stenosis (narrowing) in my mid left anterior descending and right coronary arteries that proved his point.
 He always fully explains my test results and answers all questions.
 He is very amiable and knowledgeable in his field.

 I see him every 3- 4 months.
 Just like we take our car for regular service to make it last longer and optimize its performance, we need to see a lipidologist , like Dr. Wong (there are not many around; when I looked for one on Google over a year ago, Dr. Wong was the only one in Los Angeles), as he keeps abreast of the latest developments in this vital field of cardiology/lipidology because cardiovascular disease (e.g.,heart attacks, strokes, heart failure) are the most common cause of death in the United States.
-My both parents died of it and I want to do everything possible to prevent or delay a similar fate.
+Both of my parents died of it and I want to do everything possible to prevent or delay a similar fate.

-I highly recommend Dr. Wong to evaluate, test, monitor and treat any abnormalities in your cardiovascular system as a famous person once said “an ounce of prevention is better than a pound of cure.”
+I highly recommend Dr. Wong to evaluate, test, monitor and treat any abnormalities in your cardiovascular system.
+As a famous person once said, “An ounce of prevention is better than a pound of cure.”